The History and Politics of Star Wars: Death Stars and Democracy

 Reviews for The History and Politics of Star Wars: Death Stars and Democracy:

-“Kempshall’s book is… possibly the most comprehensive account of the specific connections between fact and fiction when it comes to Star Wars, and belongs on every bookshelf.”
+‘Kempshall’s book opens the door for many others to analyze specific points in our world’s history and how they connect to Star Wars, its creators, and its stories.
+It is a vast, brilliant overview of many decades of events, and is possibly the most comprehensive account of the specific connections between fact and fiction when it comes to Star Wars, and belongs on every bookshelf.’

 ‘”The History and Politics of Star Wars” is an utterly comprehensive and thoroughly enjoyable work of scholarship, accessible to any Star Wars fan with even a passing interest in the franchise’s social, cultural, and moral underpinnings.’